mcblooder/GitCracken/README.md

 # GitCracken
-Because f*ck you, that's why.
-Ok ok, sorry, if you like this software - consider buying it, rather than cracking. https://www.gitkraken.com/
+if you like this software - consider buying it, rather than cracking. https://www.gitkraken.com/

 # Prequesties